apiverve/lemmatizer.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new lemmatizerQueryOptions {
+var queryOptions = new TextLemmatizerQueryOptions {
   text = "The cats ran from door to door"
 };
 ```